xuelei-1021/rsanf/README.md

 If you use this code, please cite:

-**Toward navigating emotional states using real-time representational similarity analysis fMRI neurofeedback - a feasibility study**, *in review*, 2025.
+**Toward navigating emotional states using real-time representational similarity analysis fMRI neurofeedback - a feasibility study**.

 ---